txdat/notes/obsidian/engineering/system design/topics/web server.md

 	- reliability
 	- high availability
 		- if a slave server goes offline, operations will be directed to master server. a new server may replace old one.
-		- if the master server goes offline, one of slave servers will be promoted to become master server. data recovery process may be need.
+		- if the master server goes offline, one of slave servers will be promoted to become master server. data recovery process may be needed.
 3. Database scaling
 	1. vertical scaling
 		- add more cpu/memory to server -> quota limit, greater risk of SPOF, more expensive